Buckawk-32/HandTracking_Robot_2023/README.md

     - https://www.geeksforgeeks.org/right-and-left-hand-detection-using-python/

 ## Progress
-The only part that is left is the connection to the Arudino and Arudino code for the servo hand
+The only part left is to present in the Science Fair